Peer Advisor Job Description

 Opportunities exist for Peer Advisors to develop skills in many areas including leadership, administration, programming and peer counseling.
-Peer Advisor training and subsequent experience are valuable because it involves the development of life-long skills and provides participants the opportunity to develop a significant amount of insight about themselves.
+Peer Advisor training and subsequent experience are valuable because they involve the development of life-long skills and provides participants the opportunity to develop a significant amount of insight about themselves.

 To be effective, Peer Advisors must be perceived by students as being confident in most areas of their lives and as having satisfactorily handled the pressures of university life.
 The way Peer Advisors manage their personal lives, perform academically and approach the college experience impact those with whom they live.

 The Peer Advisor should be highly visible and actively involved in campus life at UT Dallas.
 Peer Advisors must reside in the community to which they are assigned in the apartments or in one of the residence halls.

 - Facilitate the social, academic, and personal growth environment living in University Village or University Commons;

 - Maintain continual communication with the residents in their assigned community and their coordinator;

 - Complete community development requirements and work to build community, which includes campus engagement activities, facilitating community meetings, being active in the Residential Housing Association, and organizing intramural teams;

 - Support the University rules and regulations, including following and enforcing policies, responding to behavior concerns as needed, and writing information reports;

 - Maintain office or desk and on-call hours on a rotational basis including holidays such as Thanksgiving, winter break, and spring break;